 Anne’s key to success is getting things done and delivering a better experience for the hundreds of thousands of people who trust Planday to power their every day.
 A fast-moving agile environment means every day’s tasks are linked to customers’ needs and delivered in a way that helps them concentrate on what really matters.

-Starting as a Product Manager, Anne was recently promoted to Product Director and has responsibility for the Planday product, growing and nurturing the talent in the product team and the product roadmap based on feedback from and collaboration with customers.
+Starting as a Product Manager, Anne is now a Product Director and has responsibility for the Planday product, growing and nurturing the talent in the product team and the product roadmap based on feedback from and collaboration with customers.